liesnikov/extensible-elaborator/paper/main.md

 header-includes: |
     \usepackage{todonotes}
----

-# Abstract #  {#section_absract}
+    \newcommand\ru[2]{\dfrac{\begin{array}{@{}c@{}}#1\end{array}}{#2}}
+    \begin{abstract}
     Dependently-typed languages proved to be very useful for statically enforcing properties of programs and for enabling type-driven development.
-However, their implementations have been studied to a smaller extent than their theoretical properties.
+    And while there's been a lot of work to find the right theoretical foundations for the core type theory, the implementations have been studied to a smaller extent.
-Theoretical works rarely consider the plethora of features that exist in bigger languages like Agda, leading to ad hoc implementations, in particular in the unifier and the elaborator.
+    In particular, theoretical works rarely consider the plethora of features that exist in bigger languages like Agda, leading to ad hoc implementations, in particular in the elaborator.
+    When these features appear organically over time they can lead to codebases that are hard to maintain.
     We present a new design for the elaboration of dependently-typed languages based on the idea of an open datatype for constraints to tackle these issues.
     This allows for a more compact base elaborator implementation while enabling extensions to the type system.
     We do not require modifications to the core of the type-checker, therefore preserving the safety of the language.
+    \end{abstract}
+---

 # Introduction #  {#section_introduction}

-Staticly-typed languages allow us to specify the behaviour of our programs more precisely.
+Strongly-typed languages allow us to specify the behaviour of our programs more precisely.
-This comes with the benefit of more static guarantees but with an increased toll on the user to supply more precise information.
+This comes with the benefit of more static guarantees but with an increased toll on the user to supply more precise information about the program.
 Since the type of our program is part of the specification we can use this information to infer parts of our program, following an idea that Connor McBride aptly worded as "Write more types and fewer programs." [@ptoopTypeInferenceThought2022; @mcbrideEpigramPracticalProgramming2005 chap.
 2.1]
 Somewhat simplistic examples here include overloaded functions in Java, implicits in Scala, and type classes in Haskell.

 In dependently-typed languages, our types can be much more precise.
-This gives us an even bigger opportunity to infer larger parts of our programs from the type.
+This gives us an even greater opportunity to infer larger parts of our programs from the type in the process of elaboration.
-This includes higher-order unification for implicit arguments in Agda, implicit coercions in Coq, and tactic arguments in Idris. \todo{something about Lean?}
+This includes higher-order unification for implicit arguments in Agda, implicit coercions in Coq, and tactic arguments in Idris.
 The solving can be not only automatic but also interactive or partially automatic.
 For example, holes in Agda, proof obligations and canonical structures [@mahboubiCanonicalStructuresWorking2013] in Coq, and holes in Haskell [@koppelSearchingEntangledProgram2022].
 All of these mechanisms use different solvers and have various degrees of extensibility.
-They are usually not isolated from each other and can therefore produce unexpected interactions (for example, in this case between implicits and instances [@PerformanceRegressionIssue]).
+They are usually not isolated from each other and can therefore interact in the way the user expects them to (for example, in this case between implicits and instances [@agdausersPerformanceRegressionIssue2018]).

 In all of these examples, the solvers evolved organically over time together with the language.
-Some like Coq [@teamCoqProofAssistant2022] invested a lot of effort into user-facing features while having a relatively stable core in the last decade but historically struggling with similar issues in the elaboration.
+Coq [@thecoqdevelopmentteamCoqProofAssistant2022] invested a lot of effort into user-facing features while having a relatively stable core in the last decade.
-For example, Canonical Structures didn't even get to be properly documented for 15 years.
+However, historically struggling with similar issues in the elaboration: for example, Canonical Structures didn't get to be properly documented for 15 yearsp
+[@mahboubiCanonicalStructuresWorking2013].
-Others like Agda [@norellPracticalProgrammingLanguage2007] experimented more with features baked into the core of the type system, like sized types which brought their own solver infrastructure [@abelExtensionMartinLofType2016].
+Agda [@norellPracticalProgrammingLanguage2007] experimented more with features baked into the core of the type system, like sized types which brought their own solver infrastructure [@abelExtensionMartinLofType2016].
-Lean is a prominent example of a language that with bootstrapping [@mouraLeanTheoremProver2021] aims to bring more extensibility to the users [@leonardodemouraLeanMetaprogramming2021].
+Lean 4 is aiming to streamline this process, allowing users to develop new surface-level features [@leonardodemouraLeanMetaprogramming2021] using elaboration monads [@mouraLeanTheoremProver2021], but Lean 3 was built in a more conventional way [@demouraLeanTheoremProver2015a].

+These solvers operate on constraints generated by the type-checker.
-All of the languages above use metavariables, also known as "existential variables" [@teamCoqProofAssistant2022, chap.
-2.2.1], to represent an as-of-yet unknown part of the term.
+The constraints say something about as-of-yet unknown parts of the program, which are referred to as metavariables, also known as "existential variables" [@thecoqdevelopmentteamCoqProofAssistant2022, chap.
+2.2.1].
-Solving metavariables is part of a process called elaboration, which turns user-friendly syntax into principled core syntax.
 We propose a new architecture for an extensible elaborator for dependently-typed languages.
 The idea is to provide an API that allows users to tap into the elaboration procedure with their custom solvers that can manipulate metavariables and constraints placed on them.